jacktotonchi/fast-bot/README.md

  Fast Bot is a Discord Bot made as a two-week project.
 This bot has dozens of fun commands insuring a better user experience overall.

- To learn how to set this up, visit the official [website]

 ![License](https://img.shields.io/github/license/harshhhdev/fast-bot?style=for-the-badge)

 ![Discord](https://img.shields.io/discord/742510158269120594?style=for-the-badge)